 What Is 5 GHz?

 The 5 GHz frequency band provides faster speed, and, since fewer devices use this network, there is less interference in the transmission.
 However, this higher frequency band does have shorter waves, which cannot penetrate solid objects like walls.
 That means the range of this band covers a smaller area.

-The 5 GHz frequency band will support up to 1,300 Mbps, significantly higher a 2.4 GHz network.
+The 5 GHz frequency band will support significantly higher speeds than a 2.4 GHz network.
 This is because higher frequencies allow data to be transmitted faster, so using the 5 GHz network will give you faster WiFi speeds.

 What Is the Difference Between 2.4 and 5 GHz?

 The main differences between the two frequency bands are their range and speed capabilities.
 A 2.4 GHz network will have a greater range, but slower WiFi speeds.
 While a 5 GHz network will have faster speeds, but a smaller area of coverage.